A Bayesian Optimization Approach to Machine Translation Reranking: Methods

 \subsection{MT reranking with Bayesian optimization}

 Our main algorithm is an adaptation of BayesOpt with GPs as described in Section \ref{sec:bayesopt_gp} to the reranking setting.
-Each source sentence $x$ is treated as a standalone BayesOpt problem, meaning that no observations are shared across different $x$.
+Each source sentence $x$ and its associated candidate list is treated as a standalone BayesOpt problem, meaning that no observations are shared across different $x$.
 Thus for brevity, we omit $x$ from notation when discussing BayesOpt for a particular instance.